jallanxjallan/onemanairforce/adaptation/synopsis/richard_accepts_story.md

 ---
 title: Richard Accepts Story
-date: September 1988
+date: 30 September 1988
-status: rethink
-synopsis: Richard grudgingly accepts Freeberg story for publication, but tells Cameron to stick to financial reporting from now on.
 ---

-Richard grudgingly accepts the story for publication, but warns Cameron to stick to his beat of financial reporting.
-The deregulation of the Indonesian stock market is coming up -- thats the real story.
+Richard telephones Cameron to say that he accepts the fleshed-out draft for publication, but admonishes Cameron to now concentrate on his real work: financial reporting in the run-up to the deregulation of the Indonesian capital market at the end of the year.